 Another compromising position is revealed in Kjell Peterson’s “I Take No Responsibility to be Part of the World as Shown and I Take Full Responsibility to Burn with the Sun,” the artist ironically left the clay unfired for this life-sized female figure in just underwear, left in the process of taking her blue shirt off, her face hidden, her ratty brown hair sticking out from behind.
 As the show moves on, the clay cracks more daily, utilizing the craft perhaps as a metaphor to fragile human life.

 Diem Chau also illustrates fragility with her porcelain, organza cotton pieces.
 The eight small works show minimal figurative images sewn in light fabric somehow placed onto delicate porcelain plates and cups.
 “Women,” shows two skirted legs in orange and red and flat shoes, fixed hands hanging down.
-The clear fabric shows the shine of the porcelain cup behind in, playing on the vulnerability of the subjects.
+(Alprazolam) The clear fabric shows the shine of the porcelain cup behind in, playing on the vulnerability of the subjects.

 Garth Johnson’s use of porcelain is quite contrary as he playfully splatters paint on plates and various sardonic images and symbols on teapots.
 In “Four Friends” a Playboy Bunny, bird, monkey and political elephant make a wild totem design on a teapot.
 The artist also gives to his lively process a video of him in practice.

 Heather Nameth Bren’s dripping, expressive ceramic work also show the diversity of the craft.
 In wood, Ben Butler, Adam Findley, Peter Cales and Andrew Johnson show the unexpected ways wood can be dramatic, sensitive, formative, geometric and practical, all deeply artistic and provocative.